Central Institute for Research on Buffaloes: Annual Buffalo festival

 Hisar Annual Buffalo festival is held every year at the main campus on CIRB foundation day of 1 February, as an extension and awareness day where usually more than 4,000 farmers and breeders attend.
 Another annual Buffalo mela is held at the Bir Dosanjh subcampus every year on 11 December.

 Gokul Gram

-Hisar Gokul Gram, established with the cost of INR5 caror (50 million), to train milk producers and primary cooperative milk societies.
+Hisar Gokul Gram, established with the cost of INR 5 crore (INR 50 million), to train milk producers and primary cooperative milk societies.